HoGentTIN/linux-training-hogent/modules/network/051_nfs_theory.md

     /var/upload   192.168.1.0/24(ro) 192.168.5.0/24(rw)

-You don\'t need to restart the nfs server to start exporting your newly created exports.
+You don't need to restart the nfs server to start exporting your newly created exports.
 You can use the `exportfs -va` command to do this.
 It will write the exported directories to `/var/lib/nfs/etab`, where they are immediately applied.